angular/angular/aio/content/guide/observables-in-angular.md

 * The [Router](#router "Handling observables from router events") and [Reactive Forms](#forms "Handling observables from reactive form events") services use observables to listen for and respond to user-input events.

-In addition to handling the observables that the API passes or expects, you can use observables to implement your own asynchronous features.
+In addition to working with the Angular APIs that create or consume observables, you can use them to implement your own asynchronous features.
 For example:

 * Observables are suitable for the implementation of [type-ahead suggestions](#type-ahead "Using observables for type-ahead").